rikgale/LocalAircraft/README.md

 # Usage

-Download ``LocalAircraft.txt`` Place file in configuration of VRS and wait until the nightly refresh of the standing data.
+Download ``LocalAircraft.txt`` Place file in configuration folder of VRS and wait until the nightly refresh of the standing data.
 Don't expect this to work striaght away.

 - Windows install of VRS - to find the configuration folder go to ``Help | About`` and click the link to the configuration folder.